rachel-13/everest-coding-challenge/README.md

 This README serves as a documentation of the thought process taken while setting up and developing this flow.

+## How to run each program

+1. For Problem 1, comment out the @main annotation on `RouteOptimizer.swift` and uncomment the one on `PackageDelivery.swift`.
+2. For Problem 2, comment out the @main annotation on `PackageDelivery.swift` and uncomment the one on `RouteOptimizer.swift`.

 ## Starting out

 There were several options to kick start this project and since using Swift to develop a command line tool is a rare scenario, documentation on the idea has been limited but it boils down to the following options: